sinha-ayushi4/sinha-ayushi4/README.md

 - 👋 Hi, I’m Ayushi Sinha
-- 👀 I’m interested in Web Development, Android Development
+- 👀 I’m interested in Web Development
 - 📫 How to reach me: email at ayushisinha0403@gmail.com

 <!---